ndendic/FastHTML-Template/README.md

 The template includes a complete authentication system with the following features:

 - User registration and login
-- Password reset functionality - under development
+- Password reset functionality
-- OAuth support - under development
+- OAuth support - under development 🚧
-- OTP (One-Time Password) support - under development
+- OTP (One-Time Password) support - emails are sent using Resend
 - Session management

 Example usage in a route: